EldarMuradov/ESGSStudioCode/README.md

 # ESGSStudioCode
-Official code redactor from ESGSStudio.
+Official code editor from ESGSStudio.
 Recomendations:
 ---When you enter Source Name, don't forget to write ".exe".
 ---Availaable .NET Framework version less then v4.7.2.